vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 ### Event finalization

-When instantiated, the topology will provide each source with a unique identifier for the token.
+When instantiated, the topology will provide each source with a unique identifier token.
 The source may use this identifier to create one or more notification channels, each with their own unique identifier.
 This provides both a unique identifier of the source that needs to receive the event finalization status as well as the mechanism for delivering the event identifier and status.

-The finalization status is recorded when the last copy of the event is dropped.
-At that time, the finalization status stored in the event is recorded in a batch status buffer.
-Since events may be internally dropped when they are merged, a special "no-op" status is used to indicate that no status needs to be recorded to prevent superfluous status updates.
-When the last copy of the batch status is dropped, it is sent to the source.
+Event finalization is a three step process:

+1. When a sink completes delivery of an event, the delivery status is recorded in the finalizer status that is shared across all clones of the event.
+This may change that status from `Dropped` (the initialization state) to either `Delivered` or `Failed`, or from `Delivered` to `Failed`.
+The `NoOp` state is never changed.
+2. If one of those sinks is configured to be authoritative, it will immediately update the status of all its source batches and update the event status to `NoOp` that no extraneous updates happen.
+   Otherwise, the last copy of the event does this status update when the shared finalizer is dropped.
+3. When the last event if a batch is finalized, the status of that batch is sent *once* to the source via a one-shot channel.
+This signals the source to acknowledge the batch.

 ### Event metadata

-Given the channel above, the following source metadata will be added to events:

-1. A finalization status, to be delivered to all sources.
-2. An array of event sources.

-Each event source is a shared reference to a batch notifier, containing:

-1. The final status indicator.
-This will default to a success indicator, but may be set to indicate failure if any event in the batch fails delivery.
-2. A one-shot notification channel to the source.
+The structure added to the event metadata is as follows:

+1. Each event has an optional finalizer.
+When an event is fanned out to multiple transforms or sinks, the event is cloned to each destination, but each destination will share the same finalizer.
+Sources that do not handle acknowledgements will not initialize this finalizer, but it may be set subsequently if the event is merged with another that does require acknowledgements.
+2. Each finalizer contains a status marker for the event and one or more shared references to source batch notifiers.
+When an event is merged with another, their source batches will be combined here.
+All events in the batch will be acknowledged when the last event in the batch is finalized.
+Sources that receive events individually will need to create a "batch" for each event.
-3. The unique identifier used to recreate the channel after deserialization.
+3. The batch notifier contains a one-shot channel to the source that originated the batch, as well as the current status for the batch and a unique identifier.
+The identifier is used to reinstantiate the channel after an event is serialized.

 ### Data structures